dheeraj-br/random/explain.md

-# Route seperation for different module
+# Route seperation for different modules

 - each module has a dedicated route file.
 - global route file imports module route as a middleware, this where we specify the base of the route.